phxql/argon2-jvm/docs/publish.md

 1. Push the changes: `git push` and the tags `git push --tags`
 1. Checkout `develop` branch
 1. Update versions to new development version
+1. Create commit `Start next development version`
+1. Create a new release from the tag on [GitHub](https://github.com/phxql/argon2-jvm/tags)

 ## Notes: